3 win Nobel Prize in Physics for work to understand cosmos

 A clearly delighted Peebles giggled repeatedly during a phone interview with The Associated Press, recalling how he answered a 5:30 a.m. phone call from Stockholm thinking that “it’s either something very wonderful or it’s something horrible.”

-Peebles said he told his wife about the award, “And of course her reaction was, ‘Oh my God!'”

-“I have a peaceful life,” he said.
+“I have a peaceful life,” he said, laughing.
 “It’s somehow now totally messed up!”

+He added that he looked forward to traveling to the Swedish capital with his wife and children to accept the prize.

+“I’ve always loved Bob Dylan.
+I can’t forgive him for not showing up to the scene of his Nobel prize,” he said, referring to the singer-songwriter’s refusal to participate in Nobel ceremonies after he won the 2016 literature prize.
+“It’s very disconcerting,” he said with a chuckle.

 Mayor and Queloz were credited with having “started a revolution in astronomy” notably with the discovery of exoplanet 51 Pegasi B, a gaseous ball comparable with Jupiter, in 1995 — a time when, as Mayor recalled — that “no one knew whether exoplanets existed or not.”